-I am Jared Formalejo.
-There are many things I can say about myself, but I’d like to firstly introduce myself as a proud father, committed husband and a PWD (person with disability) advocate with a burning desire for helping others and improving society, starting with my family.
+I’m Jared Formalejo.
+There are many things I can say about myself, but I’d like to introduce myself as a proud dad, committed husband and a disability advocate with a burning desire to help others and improve society, starting with my family.

-I have a rare bleeding disorder called hemophilia.
-Hemophilia prevents my blood’s ability to clot, thus making me more prone to bleeding.
-I have written extensively regarding my condition in my column, The “I” in Hemophilia, found on Hemophilia News Today.
-I also suffer from a complex partial seizure disorder that makes me lose consciousness from time to time— making me a potential danger to myself especially when I’m alone.
+I’m afflicted with a rare bleeding disorder called Hemophilia.
+This illness restricts my blood’s ability to clot, making me prone to internal bleeding.
+I’ve written about my condition extensively in the column The “I” in Hemophilia which you can find on Hemophilia News Today.
+I also suffer from a complex partial seizure disorder that makes me lose consciousness — making me a potential danger to myself when I’m alone.

-My main objective in life is to serve as a beacon of hope to others, especially PWDs.
-I constantly challenge my physical limitations to prove to myself that persons with disability should not be defined by their limitation and the only limitation hindering them from success is the capacity of the human spirit.
-And it’s my family that gives me the strength and inspiration I need to do my best to achieve this.
+My objective in life is to serve as a beacon of hope to others, especially people with disability (PWDs).
+I constantly challnge my limitations to prove that PWDs shouldn’t be defined by their limitations and that nothing should hinder our ability to grow, succeed and experience fulfillment.
+And it’s my family that gives me the strength and inspiration I need to achieve this goal.